Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.
+**1 AUGUST**
+Find the tool to transcribe the interview into text.

+**31 JULY**
+Optimize the website based the feedbacks from Andrew (footer, some slogan in page, all logos in page updated, typos).
+Prepared Interview question.
+Had an English interview with target user and recorded.

 **30 JULY**
 Tried to update prototypes to pinterest and post but wordpress crashed because of Elementor.
 Tested out mouse hover in several divs.
 Created 3 animaitons for the web page.